I hear a version of that sentence on almost every discovery call.

 I'm Karen Sergeant and I've spent the last decade helping founder-led service businesses grow without leaning on one person to hold everything together.

-I’ve supported and led businesses from deep-six into multi–seven figures, and the pattern is always the same: the external wins pile up, but the inside can’t keep pace.
+I've supported and led businesses from six figures into multi-seven figures, and the pattern is always the same: the external wins pile up, but the inside can't keep pace.
 The back-office starts vetoing growth.
 Priorities fall apart before the read receipt triggers.
-One leader told me, “We have five proposals out, and if any one of them says yes, we’re screwed.”
+One leader told me, "We have five proposals out, and if any one of them says yes, we're screwed."

 Every engagement begins with a short Intro Call.